Gurpreet06/Wifi-Crack/README.md

 # Wifi-Crack
-Python Tool to automate WIFI attacks
+Python Tool to automate WIFI attacks.

 ## The Wifi-Crack program has 6 attack modes.